Opportunities for women

 Originally from Aberdeen, Marie Ogilvie Gordon began her scientific career at Heriot-Watt College in 1887 where she studied towards a degree by distance learning.
 In 1890, she gained a BSc from the University of London specialising in geology, botany and zoology.
 Three years later she became the first woman to receive a Doctor of Science from University College London with her thesis on the geology of the southern Tyrol.
 In the 1900s she was the first female to gain a PhD from Munich University.
 In 1919 she was elected one of the first women Fellows of the Geological Society.
 Following the publication of her seminal study of the geology of the Tyrol Dolomites in 1927, she went on to win the Society’s Lyell medal for her pioneering research on plate tectonics in 1932.

-Today, the spirit of Mary Burton lives on at Heriot-Watt with women continuing to play an important role in teaching, learning and research.
+Today, the spirit of Christina Miller lives on at Heriot-Watt with women continuing to play an important role in teaching, learning and research.

 Here is a quick snapshot of the nature of major research led by female academics at Heriot-Watt: